-- (f) We do not have a permanent place of business in the United Kingdom; and - (i) We did not approach the above named client. - (ii) The advice was given in Jordan. - (M) The client approached us directly and requested us to give him advice.
+- (f) We do not have a permanent place of business in the United Kingdom; and - (ii) We did not approach the above named client. - (iii) The advice was given in Jordan. - (N) The client approached us directly and requested us to give him advice. - 25 September 2012 Options received all the application paperwork for Mr R's SIPP from Caledonian. - 25 September 2012 Mr R's SIPP was established, and a welcome letter was sent to him the following day.

-28 November 2012 - An FPI Trustee Application form was signed by Options' (then Carey) Trustees, having likely also previously been signed by Mr C of Caledonian in his position as adviser (that page was missing from the evidence provided to us).
-This will have been sent to FPI in late November 2012 to set up an investment account on Mr L's behalf.
-It provided that the application had been signed in the UK and advice given in Jordan.
+In or around December 2012 - An FPI Trustee Application form will have been signed by Options' (then Carey) Trustees, having likely also previously been signed by Mr C of Caledonian in his position as adviser.
+This will have been sent to FPI in December 2012 to set up an investment account on Mr R's behalf.

-On or around 29 November 2012 - Options arranged for just over £22,000 of Mr L's pension fund to be invested with FPI.
+On or around 18 December 2012 - Options arranged for around £13,000 of Mr R's pension fund to be invested with FPI.